-43. Environment.
+45. Environment.
 See “Shoreline Environment Designations”.

-44. Exempt.
-Developments set forth in WAC 173-27-040 and RCW 90.58.030 (3)(e), 90.58.140(9), 90.58.147,90.58.355 , and 90.58.515 which are not required to obtain a substantial development permit but which must otherwise comply with applicable provisions of the act and the local master program.
+46. Exempt or Exemption.
+Developments set forth in WAC 173-27-040 and RCW 90.58.030 (3)(e), 90.58.147, and 90.58.515 which are not required to obtain a substantial development permit but which must otherwise comply with applicable provisions of the act and the local master program.

-45. Fair market value.
+47. Fair market value.
 The open market bid price for conducting the work, using the equipment and facilities, and purchase of the goods, services and materials necessary to accomplish the development.
 This would normally equate to the cost of hiring a contractor to undertake the development from start to finish, including the cost of labor, materials, equipment and facility usage, transportation and contractor overhead and profit.
 The fair market value of the development shall include the fair market value of any donated, contributed or found labor, equipment or materials.